skalarproduktraum/phd-thesis/chapters/rendering.md

 A more complex rendering pipeline definition is shown in Listing \ref{lst:DeferredShadingPipeline}.
 In this rendering pipeline configuration, we apply the following techniques:

-* Deferred Shading [@Deering:1988jd], for being able to render a large number of lights by splitting geometry processing and lighting into two separate passes: for every pixel, first, surface normals (with an efficient normal storage, where 3D unit vectors are compressed into a 2D octogon [@Zigolle:2014ase]), surface material properties, and depth are stored into separate buffers in the `Scene` pass, second, the final shading of the pixel is determined from these buffers in the `DeferredLighting` pass.
+* Deferred Shading [@Deering:1988jd], for being able to render a large number of lights by splitting geometry processing and lighting into two separate passes: for every pixel, first, surface normals (with an efficient normal storage, where 3D unit vectors are compressed into a 2D octogon [@Zigolle:2014ase]), surface material properties, and depth are stored into separate buffers in the `Scene` pass (line 35), second, the final shading of the pixel is determined from these buffers in the `DeferredLighting` pass (line 90).
-* Ambient Occlusion via the HBAO algorithm [@Bavoil:2008a61] in the `AO` pass, with horizontal and vertical blurring in the `AOBlurV` and `AOBlurH` passes,
+* Ambient Occlusion via the HBAO algorithm [@Bavoil:2008a61] in the `AO` pass, with horizontal and vertical blurring in the `AOBlurV` and `AOBlurH` passes (lines 43, 60, and 75),
-* tone-mapping of the 16bit HDR color output of the `DeferredLighting` pass in the `HDR` pass, using the ACES tone mapping operator[^ACESnote], and
+* tone-mapping of the 16bit HDR color output of the `DeferredLighting` pass in the `HDR` pass, using the ACES tone mapping operator[^ACESnote] (line 120), and
-* Anti-aliasing of the final image via the Fast approximate anti-aliasing algorithm [@Lottes:200983a] in the `FXAA` pass.
+* Anti-aliasing of the final image via the Fast approximate anti-aliasing algorithm [@Lottes:200983a] in the `FXAA` pass (line 130).

 This rendering pipeline configuration also showcases shader properties (see e.g. `Direction` or `Pass.displayWidth` in the `parameters` section of the `AOBlurH` pass).
 These are explained in more detail in the section [Shader Introspection and Shader Properties].